 The 90l hot water tank in the airing cupboard was also replaced with a 250l tank to accommodate the larger heating coil.
 It also has modern ultra effective insulation, so feels cool to the touch.
 (So different from the days when one had to cover them with old sleeping bags and duvets!)

 Since then, with only minor teething problems, he’s been really happy with the system.
-They typically run the space heating around 19°C, in a home which is occupied all day long.
-The whole house is maintained at this fairly steady temperature during the day, and a couple degrees cooler at night.
+They typically run the space heating around 20°C, in a home which is occupied all day long.
+The whole house is maintained at this fairly steady temperature during the day, and about 4 degrees cooler at night.
 The flow temperature varies according to conditions and settings, but is typically around 37°C. If it’s freezing outside the system automatically adjusts the flow temperature to 45°C for the conditions.
 (This is the “weather compensation curve”.)
 Clearly the longer it’s really cold, the less efficiently the system runs – but it’s still pretty good even around freezing.

 The flow temperature is periodically boosted to about 50°C to heat the hot water tank, according to the timer, and then it goes back to the normal level.
 Once per month the immersion heater in the water tank kicks in to heat the water to 60°C to prevent legionella developing.